Assignment: Order vs. Disorder

 It has an intentional aesthetic: color, movement, and composition are deliberate and work together

-The sound is a seamless loop and does it work with the visuals
+The sound is a seamless loop and it works with the visuals

 Resources